Charleston Roof Help

 • A new drip after last night's storm

-• Fresh water stain or bubbling paint
+• Fresh water stain or bubbling paint on ceiling

-• Debris impact or shingle loss outside
+• Debris impact or shingle loss visible outside

 • Leak reappeared in a previously repaired area